Industry Insights

 - The laboratory information system doesn’t have a contemporary operating platform (not cloud-based or not user-friendly).

-- The laboratory information system provides little or no comprehensive applications for molecular diagnostics, digital pathology, flexible reporting, direct-to-consumer lab testing, artificial intelligence, and other “leading edge” technologies, placing the lab at a competitive disadvantage.
+- The lab information system provides little or no comprehensive applications for molecular diagnostics, digital pathology, flexible reporting, direct-to-consumer lab testing, artificial intelligence, and other “leading edge” technologies, placing the lab at a competitive disadvantage.

-- The LIS system has a performance problem with significant “slow-down” issues affecting the lab’s turnaround times.
+- The LIS system software has a performance problem with significant “slow-down” issues affecting the lab’s turnaround times.

-- Maintaining the LIS system software requires significant “in-house” expertise and the current LIS company vendor is not sufficiently responsive to the lab’s changing needs.
+- Maintaining the LIS system requires significant “in-house” expertise and the current LIS company vendor is not sufficiently responsive to the lab’s changing needs.

 - Important security aspects of the LIS system are subject to penetration and not compliant with HIPAA requirements.